quinnkeast/product-language-framework/docs/voice-and-tone.md

 - Communicate clearly and honestly, even when we make a mistake
 - Be direct but compassionate
 - Let our love for cooking and food shine through

-When we build off of our shared voice for **Marley Spoon**, we are also:

-### Confident

-- Speak with confidence
-- Be specific when explaining

-### Interested

-- Be empathetic

-### Interesting

-- Connect our love for food to the richness of life

-When we build off of our shared voice for **Dinnerly**, we are also:

-### Quirky

-- Our sense of humour doesn’t take itself too seriously.
-We’re obviously punny and straight-faced, but never sarcastic or cynical.

-### Playful

-- ``TODO``

-### Down to earth

-- Connect our love for food to the richness of life

 ## Using tone of voice